Web-Imac-2017/friendship-troopers/README.md

 --> you can see the website at : localhost:8080

 ## build for production with minification
+## don't do it yet, julie needs to fix it
 npm run build
 ```